theallseeingeye/rapid-task-backend-old/docs/deployment.md

     * Select the Environment you wish to deploy to.
     * Then it is time to deploy- type `eb deploy` to deploy the changes.
 Make sure you are on the right environment.

 * There are multiple environments to choose from from testing to staging and production.
+    1. `rapid-task-backend-env-test` This is where you test the newly changed code to ensure that everything is working.
+        This environment uses a simple generic AWS server- Not our official database.
+    2. `rapid-task-backend-env-staging` This is where you have production ready settings and want to make sure its ready before deploying to production.
+This is where we practice test merging a copied backup of production database
+    3. `rapid-task-backend-env-production` ONLY for code that passed staging can be applied here.
+USES PRODUCTION DATABASE.

 ## Deployment Common Errors:
 * If you `eb deploy` and receive a git submodules error that it may be broken.
 In your `.elasticbeanstalk/config.yml`